1899 Atlantic hurricane season: Tropical Storm One

 Weather maps first indicated a tropical storm in the extreme northwestern Gulf of Mexico on June 26.
 With initial sustained winds of 40 mph, the storm did not differ in intensity as it headed northwestward.
 At 0900 UTC on June 27, the system made landfall near the southwestern end of Galveston Island, Texas at the same intensity.
 Three hours later, it weakened to a tropical depression and later dissipated over Southeast Texas at 1800 UTC.
 Heavy rainfall produced by the storm from Granbury to Waco and toward the coast contributed to an ongoing flood event in the state.
-According to Texas State Senator Asbury Bascom Davidson, the Brazos, Colorado, Guadalupe, Navasota, and San Saba Rivers overflowed.
-An estimated 12000 sqmi of land were inundated.
+According to Texas State Senator Asbury Bascom Davidson, the Brazos, Colorado, Guadalupe rivers overflowed, while other reports note that the Navasota and San Saba rivers also exceeded their banks.
+Consequently, an estimated 12000 sqmi of land was inundated.
 In Hearne, water rose above every rain gauge.
 Thousands of people were left homeless.
 The flood caused $9 million in damage and 284 deaths.